romiaujla/shopzilla-server/README.md

 ## Endpoints
-- GET /api/shops
+- GET /api/favourites/:buyer_id
-    - Returns all the shops in the database
+    - Returns the favourite products selected by the buyer

+- POST /api/favourites
+    - Adds a favourite product to the buyers favourite list

+- DELETE /api/favourites/:buyer_id/:product_id
+    - Removes the favourite item from the buyers favourite list

-- GET /api/shops/:id
+- GET /api/products
-    - Returns the shop whose :id number matches in the database
+    - Returns all the prodcuts in the database

-- GET /api/shops/:id/products
-    -Returns all the products where :id number is the shops ID number

-- GET /api/shops/search/:name
+- GET /api/reviews/:shop_id
-    - Returns all the shops which match the shop name with the :name provided by the user
+    - Returns all the reviews for the shop with the id provided

-- GET /api/shops/service-type/:service_type
+- GET /api/reviews/new/:id
-    - Returns all the shops with the provided :service_type, this service_type must match one of the enum types added in the database.
+    - Returns a single review with the review id provided, used to return a new review that is created as the response includes the name of the buyer who created the review.

+- POST /api/reviews
+    - Creates a new review

+- DELETE /api/reviews/:id
+    - Deletes a review when the review id is provided in the params

+- POST /api/users
+    - Creates a new user once valid fields are provided

 ## Scripts